526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

   # Description to display on homepage
   description = "Sky above, sand below & peace within"

-  # If you want to render contents of a markdown file rather than displaying the text
-  # configured in the "description" field.
-This is useful for longer, more complext styled text on the homepage
-  # see advanced configuration for usage
-  useMDAbout = false

   # Accent color is displayed when you hover over <a> tags
   accentColor = "#FF4D4D"